 Lesson learnt: The company explained the massive security failure with a defect of their corporate database's safety rules.

 Wrapping it up (and announcing our own cyber security guide!)

 From neglecting their own software security practices, to provoking North Korean cyber criminals, to incorporating legacy software prone to cyber attacks – the reasons why big companies suffer severe software security failures are as diverse as they are commonly prosaic.

 Stay with us for one more part of this software security series of articles.
-In the following blog post, we’ll do the final roundup of the cyber security mistakes that the huge players make and share with you our own best cyber security practices.
+In the following blog post, we’ll share with you our own best cyber security practices.